Stuttgart, Germany

 Co-hosted by the Filipino Catholic Community in Bistum Limburg (led by Fr.
 Francis Ofrancia) and Philnity e.V. (founded by Paula Gutierrez Salangsang), this edition became the largest yet, drawing over 15,000 attendees.

-Experience the rich, sweet, and nutty flavor of ube in a festive atmosphere filled with music, cultural performances, and fun activities for all ages.
+Experience the rich, sweet, and nutty flavor of ube in a festive atmosphere filled with music, chill vibes and fun activities for all ages.
 Whether you’re a long-time ube fan or curious to try this beloved Filipino ingredient, this is your chance to indulge in purple paradise like never before.
-Gather your friends and family, explore the vibrant market stalls, and make unforgettable memories at Germany’s biggest Ube celebration!
+Celebrate Filipino flavors, culture and community at Germany’s biggest Ube celebration!
+Set to grow further with Philnity e.V. , TFC – The Filipino Channel, Eathappy GMBH and volunteer Filipino groups in Baden-Württemberg.

 Marktplatz am Rathaus in Stuttgart is a historic and vibrant central square, serving as a hub for cultural, political, and commercial activities.
 Located in the heart of the city, it is home to the Stuttgart Rathaus (Town Hall), a striking modernist building that contrasts with the surrounding traditional architecture.
 The square has been a focal point of city life for centuries, hosting markets, festivals, and public gatherings.
 Annually, the square is where the PRIDE event happens, attended by more than 50,000 guests.